-(1) Subject to the provisions of section 66, no one except the municipality or a person authorised by the municipality may remove any waste from any premises or dispose thereof and each owner of premises must make use of the service provided by the municipality for the removal or disposal of waste.
+- (1) No one except the municipality, or a person authorised by the municipality may remove waste from any premises or dispose thereof and each owner or occupier of premises must make use of the service provided by the municipality for the removal or disposal of waste. - (2) The tariff for waste removal as fixed by the municipality shall be payable to the municipality by the owner, irrespective whether the service is being used, or not, except where exemption is granted in terms of section 66. - (3) The waste collection service rendered in terms of subsection (1) must be in accordance with the agreement for services concluded with the municipality, which agreement may be amended to

-- (2) The tariff for waste removal as fixed by the municipality shall be payable to the municipality by the owner, irrespective whether the service is being used, or not, except where exemption is granted in terms of section 66. - (3) The waste collection service rendered in terms of subsection (1) must be in accordance with the agreement for services concluded with the municipality; which agreement may be amended in writing to make provision for an increase in the frequency or volume of the waste removal service rendered should it be required by the municipality or in response to a request by the owner or occupier of residential or business premises. - (4) Availability charges may be charged on vacant premises. - (5) The municipality may determine which waste items are unsuitable for collection if it does not constitute domestic waste or business waste or could be classified as bulky waste, and if waste is determined to be unsuitable for collection, a process for removal and disposal of such waste may be recommended by the municipality to the owner of the waste or occupier of the premises. - (6) If the municipality's scheduled waste collection services are interrupted for whatever reason, the municipality must resume the service as soon as reasonably possible and address backlogs as a matter of priority. - (7) Complaints about the waste collection service will be dealt with in accordance with the municipality's customer care policy.
+- provide for an increase in the frequency or volume of the waste removal service rendered should it be required by the municipality or in response to a request by the owner or occupier of residential or business premises. - (4) Availability charges may be charged on vacant premises. - (5) The municipality may determine which waste items are unsuitable for collection if it does not constitute domestic waste or business waste or could be classified as bulky waste, and if waste is determined to be unsuitable for collection, a process for removal and disposal of such waste may be recommended by the municipality to the owner of the waste or occupier of the premises. - (6) If the municipality's scheduled waste collection services are interrupted for whatever reason, the municipality must resume the service as soon as reasonably possible and address backlogs as a matter of priority.